wadymwadim/normandeau/README.md

-This program was built using a mac.

 This README starts with running instructions, then an older README follows which is more detailed but also somewhat outdated.

 # How to Run

-The program is built in java 8 with javafx and cpp, requiring a number of libraries to be present and some setup work.
+We include a minimal description here of the commands required to compile and run this program.
+Below, in the older README there are detailed descriptions for where these commands come from.
+The command install a number of tools and libraries required to compile the program.
 We walk through the setup here from start to running.

-## Environment Setup
+## Setup on Linux

-This description targets Linux with the apt package manager, however there are alternatives provided for Mac OS below.
+This description targets Debian based distributions with the apt package manager.
+It should be relatively straightforward to adapt it to other distributions.

-Fetch dependencies with apt:
+Fetch dependencies with `apt`:
 ```
 $ sudo apt update
 $ sudo apt install libgmp-dev libmpfr-dev libmpfi-dev libboost-all-dev libeigen3-dev libtbb-dev libjemalloc-dev libsqlite3-dev
 ```

+(Naturally, if you want to get the code with git, also run `$ sudo apt install git-all`.)

+The project requires java and javafx version 8.
+These are not supported anymore/at this time (ubuntu [bug report](https://bugs.launchpad.net/ubuntu/+source/openjfx/+bug/1799946)), which is why we didn't download java or javafx with `apt`.
-We did not download java or javafx since javafx version 8 is not properly supported anymore (ubuntu [bug report](https://bugs.launchpad.net/ubuntu/+source/openjfx/+bug/1799946)).
-Instead we install zulu-fx version 8 java that comes prepackaged with javafx.
-We install it through [sdkman](https://sdkman.io/) (a software development kit manager) to make managing java installations.. manageable.
+There are a number of options here, we simply choose one convenient one here.
+We include instructions to install zulu-fx version 8.
+We install it through [sdkman](https://sdkman.io/) (a software development kit manager) to make managing java installations manageable.

 ```
 curl -s "https://get.sdkman.io" | bash